Devín Castle: History

-Devín castle is one of the oldest castles in Slovakia.
-The castle was likely first mentioned in written sources in 864, when Louis the German besieged Prince Rastislav in one of the frequent wars between the Franks and Great Moravia respectively in the "castle of Dowina".
+Devín Castle is one of the oldest castles in Slovakia.
+The first mention of the castle in written sources was quite possibly in 864, when Louis the German besieged Prince Rastislav of Moravia in one of the frequent wars between the Franks and Great Moravia respectively in the "castle of Dowina".
 On the other hand, the identification of Dowina with Devín Castle has been under debate based on alleged linguistic arguments and the absence of convincing archaeologic evidence.

 During the Great Moravian period, Devín was the center of a larger agglomeration.
 Its defensive role was strengthened by smaller hill forts on Devínska Kobyla (Na pieskach, Nad lomom).
-A pre-romanesque church was built on the castle approximately between 850 and 863/870.
+A pre-romanesque church was built on the castle between approximately 850 and 863/870.

-Its rare style is closest to churches from the Dalmatia and Noricum, from the areas with a persisting tradition of late antique and Byzantine architecture.
-The interior of the church was decorated with frescoes painted by colors originated (according to chemical analysis) in northern Italy.
-Two styluses discovered by later research can indicate administrative or education work of the local priests.
+Its rare style is closest to churches from Dalmatia and Noricum, from the areas with a persisting tradition of late antique and Byzantine architecture.
+The interior of the church was decorated with frescoes painted with colors that originated (according to chemical analysis) in northern Italy.
+Two styluses discovered by later research can indicate the administrative educational work of the local priests.
 Along with other artifacts, six graves dated to the Great Moravian era were found near the church and are attributed to members of a retinue of the local ruler and their family members.

-In the 13th century, a stone castle was built to protect the western frontier of the Hungarian Kingdom whose existence was documented in 1271, and a reference to a castelanus de Devin appeared in 1326.
-Between 1301 and 1323, the castle (together with Bratislava/Pressburg County) was held by the Dukes of Austria who granted it to Otto von Tellesbrunn.
-In 1323, the dukes transferred Pozsony County back to King Charles I of Hungary and Devín Castle became the possession of the heads (ispáns) of the county.
-In 1385, the castle was occupied by Margrave Jobst of Moravia who held it until 1390 when King Sigismund of Hungary redeemed it and gave it to duke Stibor of Stiboricz.
-After that, the king mortgaged Devín Castle to an Austrian knight, Lessel Hering who transferred the castle to Nicholas II Garay (the Palatine of the Kingdom) in 1414.
-Around 1444, King Frederick IV of Germany occupied the castle but he granted it to Ladislaus Garai already in 1450.